Got more questions? We know. Because we are parents too!

 As required by LTA, the school buses must have bus attendant to attend to the children.
 The School will provide you the contact details of the bus contractors.
 Please negotiate the charges directly with the bus contractors.

-Being a Catholic Kindergarten, we teach our children prayers, Bible songs and stories.
+Being a Catholic Preschool, we teach our children prayers, Bible songs and stories.
 We usually tie in the Christian values such as love, compassion, forgiving, sharing and caring of self and neighbours etc. in our moral and character building lessons.

 Our programme is developed to suit the age appropriateness of the developmental stages of the children across the whole cohort of the class.
 If a child is more advanced in his/her development, we will focus more on his/her leadership potential.